osamaaraja/EdgeCornerDetection/README.md

 # Image Feature Detection

-This repository contains MATLAB implementations of the Canny Edge Detector and the Harris Corner Detector.
+This repository contains MATLAB implementations of the Canny Edge Detector, the Harris Corner Detector, and the Sobel Operator.
 These scripts are used for detecting edges and corner points in images, which are fundamental tasks in computer vision.

 ## Contents

-- `canny_edge_detector.m`: MATLAB script for the Canny edge detection algorithm.
+- `Canny_ED.m`: MATLAB script for the Canny edge detection algorithm.
-- `harris_corner_detector.m`: MATLAB script for the Harris corner detection algorithm.
+- `Harris_CP.m`: MATLAB script for the Harris corner detection algorithm.
+- `Sobel_Operator.m`: MATLAB script for the Sobel operator edge detection algorithm.

 ## Canny Edge Detector